 10 Wrong Expectations About Grooming

 It seems like the cheapest choice to groom your dog is by doing it yourself, but there are safety precautions that must be followed.
 Using the wrong type of grooming products, rubbing in dog shampoo too vigorously or too much towel drying afterwards can mat or damage canine’s hair, even with short-haired dogs, and generally put your dog off from future grooming.

 Dog hair tangles aren’t just ugly.
 They cause bruises from that constant pulling.
 For some dogs, shaving the coat isn’t just stylish, it’s necessary for comfort and health.
 It can even affect their personality and daily behavior.

-Teeth brushing should be part of your daily routine or at least several times per week.
+Almost every dog owner is guilty of this, but teeth brushing should be part of your daily routine or at least several times per week.
 The sad fact is, most dogs over three years old already show signs of gum disease and other dental problems, which can cause a host of other health problems that are painful for your pet and expensive for you.

 Getting yourself and your Fido into a regular teeth brushing routine is one of the best things you can do for your dog’s overall health and well-being.
 Many pet owners are too lazy to brush their dogs’ teeth, but what they don’t understand is how many diseases and health issues can be avoided just by brushing your dog’s teeth a few times a week.

 We’ve all heard that it can be deadly to leave dogs in your car.
-It’s even considered a form of animal abuse!
+It’s even considered a form of animal abuse.
 Many pet owners don’t realize that dogs can overheat in the backyard too, especially long-haired breeds, breeds with thick or double coats and senior dogs.